0cjs/sedoc/ee/6502/README.md

 Code
 ----

-- The [Apple II Reference Manual][a2ref], as well as containing the BIOS listing, also contains listings for floating point routines and the miniassembler.
+- [a2ref], as well as containing the BIOS listing, also contains listings for floating point routines and the miniassembler.

 #### Hardware

-- See [MCS6500 Family Hardware Manual][hm1976] pp. 123-132 (Chapter 3)
+- See [hm1976] pp. 123-132 (Chapter 3) for suggestions on bring-up
-  for suggestions on bring-up testing, including static testing, single cycle and instruction execution, bus data latching, hardware-induced loops via RESET and scope sync for them, etc.
+  testing, including static testing, single cycle and instruction execution, bus data latching, hardware-induced loops via RESET and scope sync for them, etc.

 <!-------------------------------------------------------------------->